EllipseFit 3.0.1Macintosh 10.5

 Images of oriented sections can be digitized using center-point, five-point ellipse, or n-point polygon moment-equivalent ellipse fitting.
 The latter allows strain calculation from irregular polygons.
 Graphical strain analysis techniques include center-to-center methods, with manual and automatic n-point ellipse-fitting.

-Graphical displays include axial length graphs, Rf/Φ graphs, logarithmic (Elliott plot) and polar graphs with automatic contouring, and strain maps.
+Graphical displays include Fry-type center to center graphs, axial length graphs, Rf/Φ graphs, logarithmic (Elliott graph) and polar graphs with automatic contouring, and strain maps.

 Best-fit ellipse calculations include shape-matrix eigenvalue, mean radial length, and hyperboloidal vector mean.
 Shape-matrix error analysis is done analytically and using bootstrap techniques.
 The initial data set can be unstrained to check variation in the calculated pre-strain fabric.